 Due to the H-Pile design, it can bear a more significant weight distribution allowing it to handle heavier structures.

 H-pile can be pulled from the ground after many years of use, making them one of the most environmentally friendly piling products.

 There are many benefits to using H-pile in your construction project.
 Some of them are:

 Vibrating hammers, or pile drivers, are used for driving sheet pile.
 However, if the soil is too compacted or dense, an impact hammer will be used for driving the piles to ensure that they reach the correct depth.

-Before the installation process begins, the piles should be inspected thoroughly for structural integrity and that they are devoid of any cracking or imperfections
+Before the installation process begins, the piles should be inspected thoroughly for structural integrity and devoid of any cracking or imperfections.

 The driving process needs to be monitored closely and should stop if the piles stop penetrating the soil.
 The object preventing the pile from penetrating the ground should be removed, and the driving process resumed.